 So before we get into it, watch the small video from Adobe highlighting the Creative Cloud offering.

 What does Adobe InDesign, Adobe Illustrator, and Adobe Photoshop do best, in simple words?

 I get this question a lot from people.
 What does InDesign do, why do I need Illustrator, can’t I just do this all in Photoshop, why do I need InDesign for this, I like Photoshop for all my design needs.
 Well to make it simple.

 We all have a smartphone and take photos on a daily basis.
 Sometimes we want to quickly edit these photos, crop them, change the coloring, change the brightness, or set the contrast higher.
 Photos are based on pixels or points.
 This means digital we have a lot of dots next to each other and based on the color they make our photo.

 So now we know that Photoshop (for example) is for photo editing which means pixel-based image formats.

 The list of questions goes on, but websites out there do it with lots of words, so Jason thought a very simple infographic would work great, just see it below and bookmark it for your later reference.
 Let us know in the comments if it was useful for you.

-Not for image editing or anything pixel based.
-Large multi-page publications are better suited for InDesign than illustrator.
-Audio, video and animation are a no-go in Illustrator.
+Not for image editing or anything pixel-based.
+Large multi-page publications are better suited for InDesign than an illustrator.
+Audio, video, and animation are a no-go in Illustrator.